 Healthy lifestyle resources to share with your patients

-You can use the resources below to educate and empower your patients to adopt healthy behaviour changes that will help them work towards achieving their individual goals.
+Use the resources below to educate and empower your patients to adopt healthy behaviour changes that will help them work towards achieving their health goals.

 The relationship between weight and health is more complex than the number on the scale.
 It is influenced by a range of factors, and not only energy in versus energy out.